How to plant a memorial tree – a 6 step guide.

 This is our 6 step guide for those who are thinking of planting a memorial tree.
-We offer memorial tree planting at some of our natural burial grounds and will give you all the advice and support you need when planting a tree with us, but we know some families would also like to do this at home.
-We thought it might be nice to share some of the tips we have learnt from planting our own trees at our natural burial grounds in a handy guide.
-You may find other ways that we haven’t suggested but this is just a helpful guide with the top tips we have learnt over the years.
+When planting a memorial tree planting at our natural burial grounds we give you all the support you need.
+However, we know some families like to do this at home.
+We thought it might be nice to share some of the tips we have learnt from planting our memorial trees in a handy guide.
+There may be other ways out there, but here are a few of the top tips we have learnt over the years.

 Step 1 – Finding the right tree